RoseKyalo/Phase-1-Project/README.md

-# Insights on the Popularity and Profitability of Movies from the Year 1920 to 2020.
+# Insights on the Profitability of Movies from the Year 1920 to 2020.

 #### Author:Rose Kyalo